 At Santa Anita Park alone, 37 racehorses died at the track during 2019, and the other venues saw similarly alarming numbers of fatalities.
 The deaths occurred with such frequency during the early part of the year that Santa Anita closed down on multiple occasions to investigate.
 There were fewer deaths the following year, but a dark cloud remains over the sport.

 According to the California Racing Board, California racetracks reported 96 racehorse fatalities in 2020.
-Another 71 occurred at the state’s racetracks in 2021, the last being controversial 2021 Kentucky Derby winner Medina Spirit, who collapsed at Santa Anita following a workout.
-About two-thirds of the racehorse deaths at CA tracks in 2020-21 resulted from injuries while racing or training.
+Another 71 occurred at the state’s racetracks in 2021, the last being original 2021 Kentucky Derby winner Medina Spirit, who collapsed at Santa Anita following a workout.
+About two-thirds of the racehorse deaths at California tracks in 2020-21 resulted from injuries while racing or training.

 In September 2020, Newsom signed a pair of bills into law designed to increase safety and transparency in horse racing.
-Meanwhile, opponents of horse racing continue to explore other avenues, including potentially trying to introduce a ballot initiative to prohibit it altogether.
+In 2022, Santa Anita celebrated its safest meet in history, with the track proclaiming itself the safest horse racing venue in North America.